Do y’all remember the patriotic napkins I made over the summer? I absolutely loved those napkins and wanted some similar for Christmas. So……..

 For this step, I choose a red and white buffalo print fabric for the cutlery pocket.
 Begin by cutting the contrasting fabric 7 x 5 inches.
 Then using a straight pin begin to make a fringe around the edges by pulling the strings.
 Once you finish, your pocket should be approx. 6 x 4 inches not including the fringe.

-You will want to attach the trim piece to the contrasting fabric pocket before you attach the pocket to the napkin.
-Using your sewing machine set on a close stitch zig zag and attach the trim piece to the pocket approx. 1/2 inch from the pocket top.
-Stitch around the entire edge of the trim piece inside of the frayed edges.
+You will want to attach the trim to the contrasting fabric pocket before you attach the pocket to the Christmas napkin.
+Using your sewing machine set on a close stitch zig zag and attach the trim to the pocket approx. 1/2 inch from the pocket top.
+Stitch around the entire edge of the trim, just inside the frayed edges.

 If you don’t have a sewing machine or prefer a no sew method, using fabric glue will work great on this project.